What Are Top Down/Bottom Up Shades?

 Everyone needs privacy.
 It’s a basic human right.
 There is, however a problem.
 Nearly half of the world’s population lives in a dense urban environment.
 This means your neighbors are probably closer than you’d like.
 They can easy see into your windows when you leave your blinds or shades open.
 You see, traditional window treatments put you in a tough predicament.
 Do you allow natural light to flood your space and beautifully illuminate your home, while sacrificing your privacy?
 Or do you keep your shades shut, protect your privacy, and live under the glare of fluorescent light?
 It’s a tough decision and one that homeowners are forced to make each and every day, especially when it comes to bathrooms and bedrooms.

-There is, however, a solution that will allow you to experience the best of both worlds: Top Down / Bottom Up Shades.
+There is, however, a solution that will allow you to experience the best of both worlds: Top Down/Bottom Up Shades.

-How do Top Down / Bottom Up Shades and Blinds work?
+How do Top Down/Bottom Up Shades work?